-Hypersensitivity to the active ingredient or to any of the excipients listed in section 6.1.
+Hypersensitivity to the active ingredient or to any of the excipients, listed in section 6.1.
 Impaired consciousness due to any cause (e.g. intoxication with alcohol, barbiturates or opiates), circulatory collapse, coma.

-4.4 Special warnings and precautions for use Neuroleptic malignant syndrome
+4.4 Special warnings and precautions for use

-Neuroleptic malignant syndrome characterized by hyperthermia, muscle rigidity, autonomous incapacity, fluctuating consciousness and elevated levels of serum creatinine phosphokinase have been reported for neuroleptics.
+Neuroleptic malignant syndrome characterized by hyperthermia, muscle rigidity, autonomous incapacity, fluctuating consciousness and elevated levels of serum creatinine phosphokinase have been reported for antipsychotic.